 For rooms at the Copthorne Hotel Plymouth costing £74.00 per night (inclusive of breakfast, car parking, Wi-Fi and VAT), please email firstname.lastname@example.org and quote reference ‘University of Plymouth’.

 We invite all attendees of the QRA Annual Discussion Meeting 2018 to submit up to three photos on the theme of Quaternary Science to our photo competition.
 The photos will be judged by a panel at the University of Plymouth, and the shortlisted images (including the winner) will be on display throughout the conference.
 We look forward to seeing your submissions!
 Please email all photo submissions to QRA2018@plymouth.ac.uk.
-The deadline for photo submissions is 31 October 2017.
+The deadline for photo submissions has been extended to Thursday 30 November 2017.